Mibrahim9400/Milestone_2/README.md

 ## Usage Instructions
 1. Make sure GitBash is installed.
 In VSCode, it can be confirmed that Gitbash installed by seeing (base) before the path.
-2. If not download it from [https://git-scm.com/downloads]
+2. If not download it from [Gitbash Offical Website](https://git-scm.com/downloads).
 3. When installed restart your device.
 Then in search tab look for Gitbash to confirm it fully installed.

 ## File Structure